 If you would like to learn more about the possibility of taking out pet insurance for a Pug, please don’t hesitate to get in touch with PIA.
 We offer a range of coverage options, including accidental injury cover, illness cover and major medical coverage.
 Apply today and see to it that your Pug remains healthy and protected throughout its life.

-Terms, conditions, waiting periods and exclusions apply.
-Pet Insurance Australia is issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, is arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and is promoted and distributed by PetSure’s Authorised Representative (AR), Pet Insurance Australia Pty Ltd ABN 85 113 507 850, AR 326233.
+Pet Insurance Australia policies entered into for the first time prior to 8 May 2023 and subsequent renewals of those policies are issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and promoted, distributed and arranged by PetSure’s Authorised Representative (AR) Pet Insurance Australia Pty Ltd ABN 85 113 507 850, AR 326233 (PIA).
+Pet Insurance Australia policies entered into for the first time on or after 8 May 2023 and subsequent renewals of those policies are issued by PetSure and promoted, distributed and arranged by PetSure’s AR, PIA.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
-Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing.
+Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing, or choosing to continue with the product.
 PDS and Target Market Determination available at petinsuranceaustralia.com.au.

 We understand that there are times when our customers may be feeling vulnerable due to a range of factors.
 In these situations, we are committed to taking extra care and recognise these vulnerabilities can give rise to unique needs, which can change over time or in response to particular situations.